 WordPress users may use a widget to add a site search.
 Site search is very simple to incorporate with Wix and Squarespace as well.

 Here you have a great checklist of things to improve on your website to better your conversion rates.
-Take the next step and put it in action.
-If you want to add a chatbot, lead magnets, forms or popups on your WordPress site but don’t want to do it yourself not to worry, I’m here to help.
-Contact me and tell me what you need done and lets get your site optimized to the max!
+Take the next step and put it into action.
+If you want to add a chatbot, lead magnets, forms, or popups on your WordPress site but don’t want to do it yourself not to worry, I’m here to help.
+Contact me and tell me what you need done and let’s get your site optimized to the max!